carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI2_Network Challenge Response.md

 <p><strong>T__/ 18</strong></p></td>
 </tr>
 <tr class="even">
-<td><strong>Network Solution: Evidence of Technical Understanding</strong></td>
+<td><strong>Network Solution: Evidence of Core Technical Understanding</strong></td>
+<td><p>The evidence of your Network Solution shows evidence of your technical understanding.</p>
+<p>Technical Understanding highlights your understanding of core networking principals such configuring computers, switches, routers, and etc.</p>
-<td>Note: the assessor may use their discretion to source other evidence from this assessment to judge the activity if required.</td>
+<p>Note: the assessor may use their discretion to source other evidence from this assessment to judge the activity if required.</p></td>
 <td>4</td>
 <td>__/4</td>
 <td>__/4</td>